 Service agreement items

-Service agreement items are made up of support categories and service line items.
+Service agreements are made up of support categories and service agreement items.
 Once you've created a service agreement, you'll need to add categories so that you can deliver and claim for services.
-You may also choose to indicate specific service line items within those categories.
+You may also choose to indicate specific service agreement items within those categories.

-Under related lists, you can quickly access links to service delivery records, goal achievement plans, outstanding activities and service requests.
+Under the Related tab, you can quickly access links to service delivered (SD) records, goal achievement plans, outstanding activities, service requests and other records.
 This tab helps you keep track of your client's progress and how much funding they've used.